 This time of year brings Seville oranges to the markets in Paris.
-For the past few years, I kept complaining they were hard to find since it’s perhaps my favorite of all jams and jellies to make and eat.
+For the past few years, I kept wondering why they were so hard to find since it’s perhaps my favorite of all jams and jellies to make, and eat.
 But lately, they’ve been everywhere.
 (See?
 It pays to complain.
-Either that, or a whole lot of French produce suppliers read my blog.)
-And I found myself busy making a lot of marmalade, which was a whole lot easier since I came up with a brand-new, revolutionary technique which I couldn’t wait to share.
+Either that or a whole lot of French produce suppliers read my blog.)
+And I found myself busy making a lot of marmalade, which was easier since I came up with a brand-new, revolutionary technique which I couldn’t wait to share.

 So I thought, what if I was to squeeze the juice and seeds out first, strain them, then pour the juice back in?
 The seeds are precious commodities in jam-making, and get saved and used since they’re so high in pectin.
 They’re wrapped in a sack and cooked with the marmalade giving the marmalade gets a suave, jellied texture.
 And this simple method makes the whole process much easier.

 You might be interested to know that Seville Orange Marmalade was created because of an error.
 Apparently, an Englishwoman in 1700, the wife of a grocer, was stuck with some sour oranges that were bought cheaply from a boat that was carrying them from Seville.

 Since there was a storm, they wanted to get rid of their stock or oranges quickly, so the grocer bought them.
 But they were inedibly sour so his wife decided to try making jam from them, and viola!…Seville Orange Marmalade was invented.